adtzlr/felupe/docs/examples/rubberspring.rst

         kwargs={"parallel": True},
         point_data = {"Logarithmic Strain (Max.
 Principal)": log_strain}
     )

+    # evaluate the log. strain on points and view the strain distribution on the
+    # deformed mesh
+    fem.View(
+        field=field,
+        point_data={"Logarithmic Strain (Max.
+Principal)": log_strain(field)},
+    ).plot("Logarithmic Strain (Max.
+Principal)").show()

 .. image:: images/rubber-spring.png

-The compressive axial force-displacement curve is obtained from the characteristic-curve job.
+The axial-compressive and lateral-shear force-displacement curves are obtained from the characteristic-curve job.
 The force is multiplied by two due to the fact that only one half of the geometry is simulated.

 ..  code-block:: python

     fig, ax = job.plot(
-        xlabel="Displacement $u_Z$ in mm $\longrightarrow$",
+        xlabel="Displacement $d_Z$ in mm $\longrightarrow$",
         ylabel="Normal Force $F_Z$ in kN $\longrightarrow$",
         xaxis=2,
         yaxis=2,